 Keep this definition in mind in your daily practice.
 It can help you focus, double check yourself, and ensure that you provide your services with credible results.
 If every assignment you perform is supportable at every step, then you are ready, willing, and able to defend your work and conclusions to anyone who might question you.
 As a licensed appraiser, you have a duty to provide credible results to your client.
 You have a duty to yourself and to your profession to be able to support and defend everything you do.

-Get in-depth answers to FAQs like “What is an appraisal?” and “What’s the difference between a full scope and limited scope appraisal?” in our classroom course: Limited Scope Appraisals and Appraisal Reports: Staying Compliant and Competitive.
+Get in-depth answers to FAQs like “What is an appraisal?” and “What’s the difference between a full scope and limited scope appraisal?” in our CE course: Evaluations, Desktops, and Other Limited Scope Appraisals.